 Who is liable for remediation costs?

-The LGA has issued a position statement on leaseholder costs which calls for Government to meet the initial cost of remediation work, commit to establishing a residential building safety equivalent to the Flood Re insurance scheme by the end of 2021 and pursue legal redress against those responsible for the building safety crisis and/or commit to a levy on the relevant parts of the industry in the next budget.
+The LGA had previously issued a position statement on leaseholder costs which called on Government to meet the initial cost of remediation work, commit to establishing a residential building safety equivalent to the Flood Re insurance scheme by the end of 2021 and pursue legal redress against those responsible for the building safety crisis and/or commit to a levy on the relevant parts of the industry in the next budget.
+The LGA remains concerned that:

 In November 2018, the Government amended the operating guidance on the Housing Health and Safety Rating System, to clarify that local authorities have powers to enforce against the owners of buildings with unsafe cladding under the Housing Act 2004.
 It has also provided funding for a Joint Inspection Team (JIT), hosted by the LGA, to help local authorities with taking enforcement action on unsafe buildings.
 While the JIT’s remit was initially limited to buildings with ACM cladding, it has seen been expanded to include non-ACM cladding, and also provides capacity-building training to local authorities.